kiswa/TaskBoard/README.md

 The server must have `sqlite` and `php5-sqlite` installed, as well as the `rewrite` Apache module.

+If you're comfortable changing code, you can use any database [supported by RedBeanPHP](http://www.redbeanphp.com/index.php?p=/connection).

 ### Install

 Installing TaskBoard is as easy as 1, 2, 3!